 Professor Brown received her Ph.D in Political Philosophy from Princeton University in 1983.
 Her fields of interest include the history of political theory, feminist theory, contemporary critical theories of law, nineteenth and twentieth century Continental theory, and contemporary American political culture.
-Her books include Manhood and Politics: A Feminist Reading in Political Theory (Rowman and Littlefield, 1988), States of Injury: Power and Freedom in Late Modernity (Princeton, 1995), Politics Out of History (Princeton, 2001), Left Legalism/Left Critique, co-edited with Janet Halley (Duke, 2002), Edgework: Essays on Power and Knowledge (Princeton, 2005), Regulating Aversion: Tolerance in the Age of Identity and Empire (Princeton 2006), and Walled States, Waning Sovereignty (Zone 2010) as well as edited volumes comprising her essays in French, Swedish, Bulgarian, German and French.
+Her books include Manhood and Politics: A Feminist Reading in Political Theory (Rowman and Littlefield, 1988), States of Injury: Power and Freedom in Late Modernity (Princeton, 1995), Politics Out of History (Princeton, 2001), Left Legalism/Left Critique, co-edited with Janet Halley (Duke, 2002), Edgework: Essays on Power and Knowledge (Princeton, 2005), Regulating Aversion: Tolerance in the Age of Identity and Empire (Princeton 2006), Walled States, Waning Sovereignty (Zone 2010); The Power of Tolerance, with Rainer Forst (Columbia, 2014); Undoing the Demos (Zone, 2015); In the Ruins of Neoliberalism (Columbia, 2019).
 Her articles appear in a range of European and American journals and anthologies concerned with law, political theory, cultural theory, and feminist thought.
-She is currently working on a book concerned with Marx's critique of religion and also on the politics and economics of public higher education.
+Her work has been translated into more than 20 languages.

 Research Expertise and Interest